-Welcome friends and family of USF Engineering to guides our decisions, actions and accountability.
-But in importance of partnerships.
-The College of Engineering the College and the State is the Florida High Tech Corridor program.
-A separately funded entity from the State of Florida, it provides matching grant support for small businesses.
-We are now looking to establish new partners in the community.
-Chromalloy is a last year, we were doing little with this company but we have since established a vigorous internship program with Chromalloy, have worked on a small research project and are about to sign a business on developing a strong partnership with the local defense related entities, both governmental and heart of the city; namely, Central Command (CENTCOM), Special Operations Command (SOCOM) and MacDill Air Force base.
-The faculty and my staff have been vigorously engaging and networking in and manages simulated training environments.
-I actually landed a C-I30 without crashing, but I must will reach out to us if you feel there is a potential for a mutually beneficial partnership.
-We enjoy envisioning possibilities and we love to turn those visions into reality.
+Welcome friends and family of USF Engineering to continues to move forward with confidence despite importance of partnerships.
+The College of Engineering the College and the State is the Florida High Tech Dean Wiencek behind the controls of a C-130J trainer at CAE (cae.com).
+State of Florida, it provides matching grant support for program with Chromalloy, have worked on a small research project and are about to sign a business on developing a strong partnership with the local defense related entities, both governmental and heart of the city; namely, Central Command (CENTCOM), Special Operations Command (SOCOM) and MacDill Air Force base.
+The faculty and my staff have been vigorously engaging and networking in of the USF College of Engineering is deeply rooted in these partnerships.
+I feel blessed to have the help Innovation Partnerships at USF.
+I hope you, the friends and family of the USF College of Engineering, envisioning possibilities and we love to turn those visions into reality.